dylanljones/model_dmft/README.md

 The `[solver]` section specifies wich solver is used for the impurity problem and contains solver-specific parameters.

+For post-processing of imaginary mesh calculations on Matsubara frequencies, there are two additional sections:
+`[maxent]` or `[pade]`.

 A full example of an input file and SLURM script can be found in the [example](example) directory.
 To start a new calculation, copy the folder and modify the parameters in the `inp.toml` file as needed: